athaioan/DIP_LFR/README.md

 ### Dataset format

 The data structure should look like this.
-The cifar10 folder will create itself upon running the training scripts.
+The cifar10 folder will create itself upon running any of the training scripts.
 We need to create the imagenet_tiny structure ourselves based the .bin file we were given.

         ├── data
         │   ├──imagenet_tiny